Gusuku: Amami Islands

 In his survey of earlier studies, Takanashi Osamu criticized Naka's theory because his dating lacked evidence.
-In fact, gusiku with established dates were mostly from the 14th to 16th centuries.
-While other archaeologists had focused on mountain fortifications, he paid attention to gusiku in flat land.
-He also indicated the possible presence of gusiku in the Tokara Islands, which are located to the north of Amami.
+In fact, gusuku with established dates were mostly from the 14th to 16th centuries.
+While other archaeologists had focused on mountain fortifications, he paid attention to gusuku in flat land.
+He also indicated the possible presence of gusuku in the Tokara Islands, which are located to the north of Amami.

-From 1995 to 2000, a comprehensive investigation of gusiku was conducted in Naze (merged into the city of Amami in 2006) of northern Amami Ōshima.
-This project initially relied on gusiku toponyms to find archaeological remains but discovered far more remains in the mountains than expected.
-Among 45 sites discovered, only five had gusiku toponyms.
-This suggests that these sites were not gusiku in origin and that some of them were later transformed into gusiku.
-The toponymic survey also found that some earlier archaeological reports had labeled gusiku even though the referents were not called gisuku by locals.
+From 1995 to 2000, a comprehensive investigation of gusuku was conducted in Naze (merged into the city of Amami in 2006) of northern Amami Ōshima.
+This project initially relied on gusuku toponyms to find archaeological remains but discovered far more remains in the mountains than expected.
+Among 45 sites discovered, only five had gusuku toponyms.
+This suggests that these sites were not gusuku in origin and that some of them were later transformed into gusuku.
+The toponymic survey also found that some earlier archaeological reports had labeled gusuku even though the referents were not called gusuku by locals.
 As a result, so-called "Uragami Gusuku", for example, was renamed to "Uragami-Arimori site."

-Earlier studies pointed to the similarity between gusukugusiku in Amami, northern Okinawa Island and medieval mountain fortifications of Japan.
+Earlier studies pointed to the similarity between gusuku in Amami, northern Okinawa Island and medieval mountain fortifications of Japan.
 Takanashi went further claiming that these fortifications were indeed medieval mountain fortifications.
 He considered the possibility that there were gaps in time among (1) the beginning of the archaeological sites, (2) the construction of defensive structures and (3) the applications of the name of gusuku.
-He re-evaluated Nakamatsu's sacredness theory and presented a working hypothesis that gusiku in Amami were of secondary origin, possibly related to the introduction of the nuru priestess system by the Ryukyu Kingdom.
+He re-evaluated Nakamatsu's sacredness theory and presented a working hypothesis that gusuku in Amami were of secondary origin, possibly related to the introduction of the noro priestess system by the Ryukyu Kingdom.